Maniktherana/GRD-to-CSV-querying/README.md

 loop.run_until_complete(asyncio.gather(*tasks))
 ```

 This results in 3 csv files with location data for all longitudes and latitudes.
-They then get merged into a single `all_locations.csv` file using basic pandas.
+They then get merged into a single `all_locations.csv` file using pandas.
 <table class="table table-bordered table-hover table-condensed">
   <thead>
     <tr>